Dicelette/i18n/en/docusaurus-plugin-content-docs/current/sheet/model/index.md

 ---
-title: Registering a Template
+title: Template
 sidebar_position: 1
 ---

-# Registering a Template

 To get started, you need to **create** a new template.
 Use `/register` followed by the template's name.
-You can also create an empty template using `/generate` or the form available [here](./form.mdx).
+You can also create an empty template using `/generate` or the form available [here](../form.mdx).

 This command allows you to create a `JSON` file with the following (optional) parameters: